Depending on the hair type: So often you have to wash your hair REALLY

 2. Thick Hair

-The advantage with thick hair: it is more robust and durable, so you only have to wash it every two to three days.
+The advantage of thick hair: it is more robust and durable, so you only have to wash it every two to three days.

 3. Oily hair